malin84/transportation_networks_of_china/README.md

 1. The user should specify a speed to traverse empty pixels without any infrastructure to compute point-to-point travel time.
 In Ma and Tang (2024), the empty traverse speed is 10km/h.
 2. To compute `time` from `speed,` the authors used the following equation: $time = (1+\sqrt{2}/2)*distance/speed$.
 The variable $distance$ is computed based on the average distance to move to the four adjacent pixels.
 In most cases, the distance equals to 0.5097 km.
 The term $(1+\sqrt{2}/2)$ corrects for the fact that around half of the time, travelers cross a pixel along the diagonal.

-## Path-Level Information: Name, Year of Construction, and Applicable Design Code
+## Segment-Level Information: Name, Year of Construction, and Applicable Design Code

 This data set records the years of construction and the applicable design codes for all segments of roads and railroads in the dataset.